5l1v3r1/FIREALARM2/README.md

 # S.H.D.S.

-Also includes a comprehensive user manual for the Smoke and Heat Detection System (S.H.D.S) from initial system boot to diagnostic testing.
+Includes a comprehensive user manual for the Smoke and Heat Detection System (S.H.D.S) from initial system boot to diagnostic testing.
 ![Screenshot](SHDS.PNG)